 “Now that we’re in the fasting season, it’s very trying for me,” Alhassan said through a translator.
 “But it’s very necessary.”

+Alhassan is one of the 60 women employed at the Tiehisuma Shea Butter Processing Centre in Tamale, located in northern Ghana.
 For 10 years, she has woken up early to buy shea nuts, and proceeded to crush, grind, roast, dry, mix and knead shea kernels to pay for her children’s school fees.

 Alhassan is one of the entrepreneurial village women who inspired me during my six-week-stint in Ghana as a student journalist from New York University.
 I took pictures, I asked countless questions and I heard fascinating stories so I could understand the women’s tribulations and how they overcame them every single day.
 It was an absolute joy.